and to share information about how you use our site with our social media, advertising and analytics partners.

 Unless you disable cookies in your browser, using this website means you consent to this.

-As our excellent guide on the (highly recommended) Olde Norwich Tour pointed out,
+As our excellent guide on the (sadly retired) Olde Norwich Tour pointed out,

 Elm Hill is very similar to the Shambles in York; the only difference being that the Shambles